How Much Should I Put in My 401(k)?

 As a rule of thumb, the younger you start, the smaller of an amount you can get away with contributing.
 Following are some examples.

 Let's assume you're 30, you earn $50,000 a year, and you want to retire at age 65.
 You have zero saved so far.
-You want to live on 85 percent of your pre-retirement pre-tax income when you retire (which is $42,500 per year).
+You want to live on 85% of your pre-retirement pre-tax income when you retire, which is $42,500 per year.

 How do you reach $2 million?
 If you're a 30-year-old with $0 saved, who wants to live on today's equivalent of $42,500 per year in retirement, you'll need to save $600 per month.
-That assumes you invest in 70 percent stocks, 25 percent bonds, and 5 percent cash, and the markets perform at an average rate.
+That assumes you invest in 70% stocks, 25% bonds, and 5% cash, and the markets perform at an average rate.

 Let's assume you're 40, you earn $50,000 a year, you want to retire at age 65, you have zero saved so far, and you want to live on today's equivalent of $42,500 a year in retirement.
 In other words, we're assuming the same scenario as Example 1, with the only variable being age.

 Using the same investment assumptions as in the example above, you'll need to save $1,000 per month.
 In other words, waiting for a decade to start saving forces you to almost double your savings rate in order to reach the same goal.

 Using the same set of assumptions, but changing the variable so that you start saving at age 20, you'd only need to save about $375 a month.
 If you saved $1,000 a month starting at age 20, you'd have $8.4 million by the time you retire.